saurabh1294/angular-material-datepicker/README.md

-## Assumptions of this application:

-* If the json response attribute 'deviationFromTimetable' < 0, the corresponding bus is late
-* If the json response attribute 'deviationFromTimetable' > 0, the corresponding bus is early
-* If the json response attribute 'deviationFromTimetable' = 0, the corresponding bus is on time
-* If the json response attribute 'deviationFromTimetable' = null, the corresponding bus timing is shown as UNKNOWN in the table

 ## Note
 * The above commands/tasks can be automated and a single command can be used via Grunt or Gulp.
 * Test cases are pending.